realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/5-2-detecting-local-end-stability.md

 These are early indicators of life-bandwidth compression.

----

 ## 13. Leadership Responsibility

-Leaders and policymakers should not remain purely analytical observers.

-Constraint-aware governance requires periodic immersion in lived conditions:
+Constraint-aware governance requires periodic immersion in lived conditions.

+This includes:

 - visiting communities
 - speaking with workers and families